openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

-MicroShift is intended to be a part of Red Hat Device Edge which is based on RHEL For Edge which features ostree and as such provides rollbacks to go back to previous ostree deployment.
+MicroShift is intended to be a part of Red Hat Device Edge which is based on RHEL For Edge which features ostree and as such provides rollbacks to go back to previous ostree commit.
 Even though, OpenShift does not support downgrade or rollback, MicroShift must support it in some form.
 Explicit downgrade for Y versions will not be supported,